Dar77/memory-game-project/README.md

 - Animation and styling effects for viewing and displaying the cards.
 - A counter to keep track of the number of moves the player has made.
 - Star rating that reduces based on the number of moves it takes to match all the cards.
-- A Timer that counts down for each game.
+- A timer that counts down for each game.
 - Game information screens for start, out of time and cards all matched.